 Mix things up this Thanksgiving with a Pumpkin Pie with Chocolate, two great flavors that go great together.
-This pumpkin chocolate pie is rich, creamy, chocolatey — and one of those practically fool proof desserts!
+This pumpkin chocolate pie is rich, creamy, chocolatey — and one of those practically fool homemade pies!

 Chocolate Pumpkin Pie is perfect on its own, but absolutely drool-worthy with a bit of Maple Whipped Cream.
 Make a homemade crumb pie crust with chocolate cookie crumbs or simply buy a commercial crust.
 Either way is delicious.